-A total of 20,500 natural-origin coho smolts (rounded from 20,451) are estimated to have emigrated from the Deschutes River in 2018 (Table 1).
-This estimate is based on catch of coho smolts in a juvenile trap operated below Tumwater Falls.
-A catch of 3,947 natural-origin smolts was expanded by a trap efficiency of 19.3%.
+A total of 3,000 natural-origin coho smolts (rounded from 2,513) are estimated to have emigrated from the Deschutes River in 2019 (Table 1).
+The 2019 production estimate was the first year since 1979 not based on smolts captured at a trap below Tumwater Falls.
+Instead, the estimate was calculated by multiplying the number of adult females that returned to the trap in 2017 by an average (brood years 1983 through 2016) smolt-per-female production rate of 61.3 (41 61.3 = 2,513).

-The 2018 production represents an increase of 5% from the geometric mean of 19,544 smolts between the 1979 and 2018 ocean entry years (Figure 14) and was 9.3% (20,451/219,574) of the smolt potential estimated by Zillges (1977).
+The 2019 production represents a decrease of 86% from the geometric mean of 18,611 smolts between the 1979 and 2019 ocean entry years (Figure 14) and was just 1.1% (2,513/219,574) of the smolt potential estimated by Zillges (1977).
 Production of coho smolts in the Deschutes River is primarily limited by spawner escapement (Figure 15), which has been severely depressed over the past two decades.
 Two of the three brood lines have been virtually extinct during this time frame.
 Efforts to increase production in the Deschutes River watershed were initiated in 2013 by releasing hatchery adults upstream in the fall and hatchery fry in the spring.
-For the 2015 brood, 340 females (combination of natural-origin and hatchery-origin) were released upstream of Tumwater Falls to spawn.
-Freshwater productivity from this spawner escapement was 13 smolts/female, much lower than productivity expected from typical density-dependent freshwater relationships for coho salmon (Figure 2).
+For the 2016 brood, 697 females (combination of natural-origin and hatchery-origin) were released upstream of Tumwater Falls to spawn.
+Freshwater productivity from this spawner escapement was 23 smolts-per-female, much lower than productivity expected from typical density-dependent freshwater relationships for coho salmon (Figure 2).